nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Let's take a look at how you can record the payment for Betsy Crowe's lesson in TAB!

 1. Type the command `paid 7 1 amt/140` into the command box.
-2. Press <kbd>Enter</kbd> – You should see the outstanding fees of the lesson being deducted by the paid amount accordingly!
-Her updated fees is now $0.
+2. Press <kbd>Enter</kbd> and you should see the outstanding fees of the lesson being deducted by the paid amount accordingly!
+The updated fee is now $0.
    ![paidExample](images/paidExample.png)

 Other Examples: